 07. Escape from New York : Look, there’s nothing so exciting as this lean little movie about Kurt Russell rescuing Donald Pleasence from Isaac Hayes (who drives around in a car with chandeliers instead of headlights).
 In a world that exists as a militaristic neo-fascist state, one man is tasked with keeping that existence alive even as he falls prey to it.
 The reception of films like this (or Halloween) is what led him to be labeled as a master of horrors/thrillers/horror-thrillers.
 Escape from New York isn’t a perfect film by any means, but it’s gross and gritty in a way that evokes where the early 80s New York City had landed at the time.
 Snake Plissken can stalk the streets and trip over everything from parasites to prostitutes, all of them dirty and desperate to stay alive.
 So few films are this openly nihilistic and distrusting of humanity, but Carpenter pulls it off with effortless charisma.

 06. They Live : You’re damn right he cast Rowdy Roddy Piper.
 They Live chronicles the journey of a drifter as he strives to save the world from evil alien creatures, capitalism, and ultimately slavery.
-Few films are this innately silly in their execution, but few could get away with being this overtly critical of the very system that allowed the movie to exist in the first place.
-Piper uses a pair of special-made sunglasses that allow him to see things like subliminal messaging that hides within marketing material, skeletal aliens that pretend to be people, and the surveillance technology that keeps tabs on it all.
+Few films are so purposefully silly in their execution, but few could get away with being this overtly critical of the very system that allowed the movie to exist in the first place.
+Piper uses a pair of specially-made sunglasses that allow him to see things like subliminal messaging that hides within marketing material, skeletal aliens that pretend to be people, and the surveillance technology that keeps tabs on it all.
 It’s odd that this came out as far back as it did, given that our current American climate sees the population realizing that we’re closer to this reality than not.
 Most remember the five-minute fight scene between Piper and Keith David, but I always remember an image of an alien in fine furs.
 She’s standing in front of a sign that says “Obey” and magazines that say “Consume,” a grotesque still image of modern American society.
+John Carpenter’s primal scream remains one for the ages.

 04. Starman : That final piece of music from Jack Nitzsche is an absolute showstopper.
 When I sat down to this one I knew absolutely nothing, all due to the fact that I’d ignored a lot of Carpenter and had made no effort to fix that.
 I’d not seen much from Karen Allen (best known as Marion Ravenwood in Indiana Jones and the Raiders of the Lost Ark), but her performance took my breath away.
 I’d only ever seen Jeff Bridges as a portly gentleman that always sounded like he had marbles squirreled away in his cheeks, but here he’s electric and just covered in abs.
 While I found some of the random offshoot moments to be a bit silly, the final moments took everything and married it together for a gorgeous and achingly sorrowful climax.
 Sometimes a film falls through the cracks of history and gets forgotten, often to the loss of audiences everywhere.
 Starman is one of those great losses, a tragic romance hidden amongst the pounding premises of horror-thrillers that riddle the rest of Carpenter’s career.